mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 +++++++++++++++++++++++++++++++++++++

 The method :meth:`~ezdxf.entities.DimStyleOverride.shift_text` shifts the measurement text away from the default text location.
-Shifting directions are aligned to the text direction, which is the direction of the dimension line in most cases, `dh` (for delta horizontal) shifts the text parallel to the text direction, `dv` (for delta vertical) shifts the text perpendicular to the text direction.
+The shifting directions are aligned to the text direction, which is the direction of the dimension line in most cases, `dh` (for delta horizontal) shifts the text parallel to the text direction, `dv` (for delta vertical) shifts the text perpendicular to the text direction.
 This method does not support leaders.